PayU/openapi-validator-middleware/README.md

 - `pathToSwaggerFile`: Path to the swagger definition.
 - `options`: Additional options for the middleware (see below).

-### express-ajv-swagger-validation.getFrameworkPlugins()

-Returns an object, containing all plugins exposed for this particular framework, initialized with `express-ajv-swagger-validation` configuration.
-Should only be run after `express-ajv-swagger-validation.init()` was already called.

 #### Options

 Options currently supported: